ShahedSabab/Earth-Quake-Prediction-Dashboard/README.md

 # How to run
 ♣ Check required.txt for required installations and plugins.<br/>
-1. Run quakes.etl using the following command from the cmd. spark-submit --packages org.mongodb.spark:mongo-spark-connector_2.12:2.4.1 quakes_etl.py<br/>
+1. Run quakes.etl using the following command from the cmd. <br>
+spark-submit --packages org.mongodb.spark:mongo-spark-connector_2.12:2.4.1 quakes_etl.py<br/>
 2. Run quakes.ml using the following command from the cmd. spark-submit --packages org.mongodb.spark:mongo-spark-connector_2.12:2.4.1 quakes_ml.py<br/>